niketkandya/VisaCheck/README.md

 ----TL;DR----

-#####Background
+##### Background

-usvisascheduling.com site that is used for Visa appointment booking in India has several restrictions:
+[usvisascheduling.com](https://www.usvisascheduling.com/en-US/) site that is used for Visa appointment booking in India has several restrictions:
 1. You can only check the site upto 3-4 times in a day.
 2. You cannot use any browser plugins to automate any process.
 3. There is a waiting room at the start which blocks you for an unknown amount of time.

-To overcome this, people created the above telegram group where they post availability and everyone can benefit from that.
-However, currently that group hs over 100K members and there is an update almost every minute.
+To overcome this, people created the above Telegram group where they post availability and everyone can benefit from that.
+However, currently that group has over 100K members and there is an update almost every minute.
 It is near impossible to monitor that group.

 This script helps you in monitoring the group for visa slot availability.